R00tedSec/HTBTool/readme.md

 _Basic tools in a basic way for HTB_

-This tool allows the user to list, port scan ,generate netcat connections and  enum a webserver easily without commands
+This tool allows the user to list htb machines, scan ports ,generate netcat connections and enum a webserver easily without commands

 ## Starting 🚀

 _Just download the tool._